edgartrujillo/edgartrujillo.github.io/index.md

 These are some of the questions that I have begun asking myself more frequently ever since I started pursuing a degree in Computer Science.
 I have always loved a good challenge and using my creativeness to solve a problem in a unique way.
 While pursuing my degree, not only have I showcased my development strengths, but I have also demonstrated how quickly I can turn a weakness into a strength.
 Desiring a career in the Computer Science field usually means you will hold a position that requires you to know how to develop error-free code and perhaps use multiple different languages.
 I have since put into practice the belief that anyone can quickly learn a new programing language, because the only differentiating factor is usually the code syntax; The underlying algorithms, concepts of variables, data structures, and functions is still the same.
 Therefore, I suggest people should develop a better understanding on the Foundations of Computer Science before writing code.
 Having a good understanding of the foundations of Computer Science can transform anyone into a collaborative team member, who can communicate to stakeholders, assist in the implementation of data structures and algorithms, and assist in the design of software and databases.
 Throughout my program, I have not only gained a strong knowledge in the foundations of Computer Science, but I have implemented and developed applications that demonstrate my ability to think long term since I always ensure the code I write is well commented, reusable, and understandable incase someone else decides to expand on it.
 For my capstone project, I was tasked with showcasing my skills and abilities in three key categories: Software design and engineering, Algorithms and data structure, and Databases.
 I decided to develop a project that showed the iteration and progression from each key category based on the final project from a previous class, CS-340 Advanced Programing.
 This final project was a RESTful API written in Python that provided an interface to a MongoDB containing detailed information on various stocks.
 Firstly, I decided to refactor the code from Python to Node.js to expand its usability.
 Second, after the code was refactored, I iterated the API by adding an authorization and authentication feature to ensure only approved users could utilize the API and thus increased the security of it.
 Lastly, I decided to expand on the API capabilities by adding more API methods and endpoints.

-### Enhancement One
-You can find the code at [Enhancement One Bitbucket](https://bitbucket.org/edgarr_t/enhancementone/src/master/).

-The artifact I decided to use for my first enhancement was a RESTful API I wrote in Python for my CS-340 class and it was our final project.
-The purpose of the API was to quickly get stock information from a Mongo Database.
-The API provided a simple interface to accomplish this and allows a developer to integrate this database in a program of their choice since they can easily use the REST API.
-For this enhancement I decided to rewrite the python API to work with Node.js as well.
-I was really interested in this artifact since I first started working on it for my CS-340 class.
-In the past few years, the popularity of RESTful APIs has gone through the roof.
-Companies are now breaking up their monolithic programs into different microservices to increase efficiency and speed.
-Python and Node.js are popular languages that are used to accomplish this and since I had already created the API in Python, I wanted to challenge myself and accomplish the same with the JavaScript language.
-I think this will be beneficial for others as well because if we considered this project opened to others, then having both a Python and Node.js API available to developers will ensure they can keep the same language throughout their full project instead of having a piece written in Python.
-I believe this demonstrates an ability to use well-founded and innovative techniques, skills, and tools in computing practices for the purpose of implementing computer solutions that deliver value and accomplish industry-specific goals.
-Perhaps the most challenging part while working on this enhancement was my constant mix up of wanting to write the application with a Python syntax style when the JavaScript syntax is very different.
-I also learned how to set up a simple server in node.js that listened for API calls and then correctly responded.
-I definitely learned that I enjoyed working with Node.js as a backend language as well.

 ### Original Python API

 ```python